mcoblenz/mcoblenz-web/_pages/teaching.md

 nav: true
 ---

-### CMSC388W: Special Topics in Computer Science: Usability of Programming Languages
+### CMSC388W: Special Topics in Computer Science: Usability of Programming Languages, Spring 2021

 Which is better: Python or Java?
 Is using a strongly typed language worth the hassle?
 Is it true that dynamically-typed languages are better for prototyping work, whereas statically-typed languages are better for deployed software?
 These questions all relate to the relationships between languages and people.